+We imagine cell-phones equipped with sophisticated sensors that stream information to a centralized service for processing.
+Traditional operating systems have a fundamental mismatch with such networked stream-oriented applications.
+The job of a traditional OS is to run user tasks, not store and serve data.
 We propose a different approach in which the data-centric semantics of an application are exposed to the operating system.
 Our system, called Data-centric OS, enables a model where the application can simply declare its monitoring semantics by instantiating a Query File.
-Once an application has created a Query file, the application is no longer in the critical path of filtering, processing or storing a network stream.
-Instead, the Query File System plays an active role in efficiently processing and storing a network stream according to application semantics and the exposing application-level semantics to the OS, helps to filter unimportant data early and up calls to user-space are made only for semantically meaningful data.
+Once an application has created a Query File, the application is no longer in the critical path of filtering, processing or storing a network stream.
+Instead, the Query File System plays an active role in efficiently processing and storing a network stream according to application semantics.
+And the Exposing application-level semantics to the OS, helps to filter unimportant data early and up calls to user-space are made only for semantically meaningful information.
 Application-specific processing paths can be set up to efficiently process incoming network packets.
-Also, OS resources may be allocated and adapted with varying data rates according to application semantics and different operations on the same data can be integrated.